 Google Panda RequirementsCheck your content is original, well written and that it adds value to 'the conversation'.
 If it does those three things then you are well on the way to building a useful website that your visitors will enjoy.

 Check your meta-data tags in Google webmaster tools because duplicate tags on two or more pages can lead to a ranking penalty.
 Each page should have it’s own bespoke meta description data.
 The meta description tag is frequently used in search engine results below your page heading.
 For this reason you should compose it to get a better click through, not for keyword spamming.

 How Visitors Engage with Your ContentGoogle penalizes slow loading sites.
 Check that your site is fast enough using YSlow in Firefox.
 The bounce rate for your website measures the amount of visitors that don’t like your content.
 This is an indication to Google that your content isn’t what visitors are looking for, and so you will see your website drop for the search terms with the highest bounce rates (More about bounce rate can be found here).

 Page ViewsIncreasing the number of pages that your visitors look at is a good way of increasing the quality score for your website content.
 Getting your visitors to click through to a second or third page on your site is beneficial for your search engine rankings.
 The average time spent on your pages is an indicator of content quality.
 Website visitors should stay on your site reading your content for as long as possible.

 If your site has a weakness in any of these areas then your search rankings will be affected.
 You need your site to reach a minimum standard for each element listed if you are going to rank well.

-For more detailed information and to book a 175 point SEO site audit for your website, click for more
+For more detailed information and to request a free 175 point SEO site audit for your website, click for more